How do you know which capital gains tax rate applies to you? There are four main considerations to bear in mind:

-Capital gains tax is charged on gains over your annual tax-free allowance each year, which in 2017/18 was a maximum of £5,650 for trusts and £11,300 for individuals.
+Capital gains tax is charged on gains over your annual tax-free allowance each year.
+The capital gains allowance for 2023/2024 is £6000 or £3000 for trusts.

 Where an asset is sold, subtract from the sale price both the purchase price and any money spent on the asset during your ownership.
 This calculation will tell you whether the sale resulted in a gain.

 Where an asset is transferred for a nil amount, for instance, a gift to a grandchild by way of a trust, this disposal will be treated as if the market value had been received.
 There may, however, be certain reliefs applicable in such a situation that may reduce the amount of capital gains tax incurred.